-There have been calls to extend the existing crowdfunding framework to debt funding, and the Australian Government (Government) has previously indicated it intends to consult on this.
+There have been calls to extend the existing crowdfunding framework to debt funding, and the Government has previously indicated that it intends to consult on this.
 Debt financing is less common than equity financing in the Australian fintech sector; however, businesses can approach financial institutions, suppliers and finance companies in relation to debt finance.